streamlit/docs/content/library/api/performance/_index.md

 ---
-title: Optimize performance
+title: Caching and state
 slug: /develop/api-reference/caching-and-state
 ---

+# Caching and state

-# Optimize performance
+Optimize performance and add statefulness to your app!

+## Caching

 Streamlit provides powerful [cache primitives](/develop/concepts/execution-model/caching) for data and global resources.
 They allow your app to stay performant even when loading data from the web, manipulating large datasets, or performing expensive computations.